Brem Soumaoro

-Abrahim Mohamed "Brem" Soumaoro (born 8 August 1996) is a professional footballer who plays as a midfielder for USL Championship club Indy Eleven.
+Abrahim Mohamed "Brem" Soumaoro (born 8 August 1996) is a professional footballer who plays as a midfielder for USL Championship club Sporting JAX.
 Born in Guinea, he represents the Liberia national team.

 Club career

+Jong FC Twente

 Soumaoro made his Eerste Divisie debut for Jong FC Twente on 29 August 2014 in a game against RKC Waalwijk.

+SpVgg Greuther Fürth

 In July 2018, after being released by Go Ahead Eagles, he trialled with 2.
 Bundesliga side SpVgg Greuther Fürth.

+A.S.
+Livorno Calcio

 On 10 August 2018, Soumaoro joined Italian Serie B club Livorno.
 He left the club in 2019, before signing with Jong FC Twente again in early 2020.
 In August 2020, he moved to FC Den Bosch.
 He left the club on 1 January 2021, to join MVV Maastricht on a deal for the rest of the season.

+York United FC

 On 1 February 2023, Soumaoro joined Canadian Premier League side York United, signing a one-year deal, including club options for a further extension.
 In August 2024, he agreed to a mutual termination of the remainder of his contract.

+Indy Eleven

 On 3 September 2024, USL Championship club Indy Eleven announced the signing of Soumaoro.
 He made his debut for the Indianapolis-based club on 7 September 2024 in a 0–0 draw against Hartford Athletic.
 Soumaoro ended the season with 9 total appearances for the club, including the club's playoff loss to Rhode Island FC.
 On 21 November 2024, Indy Eleven announced that Soumaoro would remain with the club for the 2025 season.

+Sporting Club Jacksonville

+USL Championship expansion club, Sporting Club Jacksonville, also known as Sporting JAX, announced on 23 December 2025, that Soumaoro had signed with their men's team.